-“The Profiteering Blues” written by Irving Bibo and sung by Bill Murray.
-Bill Murray was an early 20th century singer and entertainer.
+“The Profiteering Blues” was written by Irving Bibo and sung by Bill Murray.
+Bill Murray was an early 20th-century singer and entertainer.

 “The Profiteering Blues” on Aeolian-Vocalion by Bill Murray

 Aeolian-Vocalion Record Label: In 1921, the label drops “Aeolian-Vocalion” in favor of just “Vocalion”.
 When it was bought by Brunswick Records in Nov.
 1924, the phrase of “Brunswick Record Corporation” is added at the bottom.

 Aeolian-Vocalion Record Label: In the mid-1930s, Brunswick redesigns the label to have a glossy black finish with the label name, artist, and other record information in a scroll-like shape.
 The song on this label, “In That Vine Covered Chapel (In the Valley)” was sung by Lee O’Daniel and his Hillbilly Boys.
 The group is an example of western-swing.

 Aeolian-Vocalion Record Label: Late 1930s, the label goes to a Blue and Tan color scheme.

 “There’s a Blue Sky Way Out Yonder” by the Saddle Tramps

 1941-1945s Label: None